cucumber/screenplay.js/README.md

 language like "execute HTTP POST /login", because it doesn't make sense to do this in the `logIn` implementation that uses the UI.

-These constraints encourage you to write *readable* scenarios that describe *what users can do* rahter than *how your system is implemented*.
+These constraints encourage you to write *readable* scenarios that describe *what users can do* rather than *how your system is implemented*.
 Your scenarios become living documentation that can be understood by everyone on the team.